View full title

 - Includes 'deep fake' images in the definition of unlawful dissemination of intimate images.

-- Establishes a private right of action for victims.
+- Establishes a private right of action for victims of non-consensual dissemination.

 Latest Legislative Action